kazioktrolll/bipolAPI/README.md

     * Root chord – Chord of the wing at the root, in meters.
 Must be positive.
     * Mid Chord – Chord of the wing at the seam, in meters.
 Must be positive.
     * Tip Chord – Chord of the wing at the tip, in meters.
 Must be positive.
-    * Seam Spanwise Position – the position of the seam as a fraction of the total span.
+    * Seam Spanwise Position – the position of the seam as a fraction of the total half-span.
 Must be between 0 and 1.
   * Delta
     * Surface Area – the surface area of the wing, in meters squared.
   * Vertical Tail